The Free Microsoft Forms Alternative

 Last updated:

-Microsoft Forms is a form and survey tool included with Microsoft 365.
+Microsoft Forms is a form and survey tool available with Microsoft accounts and Microsoft 365.
 It integrates with Excel and other Microsoft products.
 It works well for internal use within organizations already on Microsoft’s platform.
 Fomr is a standalone visual form builder with a drag-and-drop editor.
 Both tools handle forms and surveys.
 They differ in design capabilities, ecosystem dependency, and who they’re built for.

 How Fomr compares to Microsoft Forms